twy16b/OpSys-Elevator/README.md

 The proc entry for this module will print out all needed information at any given time.

-- The elevator's movement state:
-- The type of animals on the elevator, if any
-- The current floor the elevator is on
-- The elevator's current load (in terms of both passengers units and weight units)
-- The total number of passengers waiting
+- Elevator State
+- Pet Type
+- Current Floor
-- The number of passengers serviced
+- Number of Passengers
+- Current Weight
+- Passengers Waiting
+- Passengers Serviced

 Human passengers are denoted by either a '^' or a 'v' depending on whether they wish to go up or down respectively.